PULPIT TODAY SERMONS

 (Transition) Let’s move on to the third insight of Tabernacles by considering an odd request that God makes of his people when celebrating it.

 Of the seven annual festivals of Israel, this is the one that involved the act of celebration above all others.
-Let’s turn to Deuteronomy 16:13 and read about the merriment that God wanted at this festival:
+Let’s turn to Deuteronomy 16 and read about the merriment that God ordained for this festival.
+I’ll start reading in verse 13.

 Those three verses emphasize celebrating and joy four times!
 Isn’t it strange that Moses in the Old Testament and Paul in the New Testament had to remind Believers to rejoice?
 Paul said in Philippians 4:4, “Rejoice in the Lord always and again I say, rejoice!”